 4. Transfer to the countertop and knead with your hands until smooth.

 6. Evenly sprinkle the dough with 1 to 2 tablespoons farina.
-Arrange the plum halves but side up, rooftop-shingle style, slightly overlapping each other.
+Arrange the plum halves cut side up, rooftop-shingle style, slightly overlapping each other.

 7. For the streusel, mix the marzipan with the flour and the sugar in a bowl and rub with your fingertips to a fine meal.
 Add the butter and crumble to large streusel.
 Distribute the streusel over the cake.

-8. Bake in the preheated oven for 30 minutes, or until the crust and the streusel are light brown.
+8. Bake in the preheated oven for 35 to 45 minutes, or until the crust and the streusel are light brown.
 Let cool completely before cutting.

 Makes 1 small sheet cake